Digital CMC Regulatory Lifecycle Framework

 • Regulatory readiness and traceability

-These principles align with international guidance and emerging best practice, including expectations from ICH, EMA, FDA and MHRA.
+These concepts align with international guidance and emerging best practice, including expectations from ICH, EMA, FDA and MHRA.